Grizzelbee/ioBroker.wireguard/README.md

 ### 0.0.1
 * (grizzelbee) initial release

+## sentry.io
+This adapter uses sentry.io to collect details on crashes and report it automated to the author.
+The [ioBroker.sentry plugin](https://github.com/ioBroker/plugin-sentry) is used for it.
+Please refer to the [plugin homepage](https://github.com/ioBroker/plugin-sentry) for detailed information on what the plugin does, which information is collected and how to disable it, if you don't like to support the author with you're information on crashes.

 ### Disclaimer
 This project is not related to WireGuard in any way.
 The name WireGuard and the WireGuard logo are only used to refer to this project and are the property of their owners.
 They are not part of this project.